Khally01/GlobFam/DEMO_INSTRUCTIONS.md

 ### 3. Demo Login
 - On the login screen, click the **"Try Demo"** button
-- This will log you in as Sarah Chen with pre-populated data
+- This will log you in as Khally Dashdorj with pre-populated data

+### Web Demo

+1. **Open in Browser**
+   - Simply double-click `web-demo.html` or
+   - Open in any modern web browser
+   - No installation required!

+2. **Features**
+   - Same data as mobile app
+   - Responsive design
+   - Transaction modal
+   - Family hub view

 ## Demo Flow